 - Make Ahead Instructions: You can make the cookie dough and chill it in the refrigerator for up to 3 days.
 (See step 3.)
 Baked cookies freeze well for up to 3 months.
 Unbaked cookie dough balls, without sugar coating, freeze well for up to 3 months.
 When you are ready to bake, remove the balls from the freezer, let sit for 30 minutes, preheat the oven, then roll in sugar as directed.
-Click here for my tips and tricks on freezing cookie dough.
+Read my tips and tricks on how to freeze cookie dough.

 - Cocoa Powder: Use natural unsweetened cocoa powder in this cookie dough, not dutch-process.
-Here’s the difference between natural cocoa powder and dutch-process cocoa powder.
+Here’s the difference between dutch-process vs natural cocoa powder.

 - Food Coloring: You can control how vibrant the red color is.
 Or, if you wish, skip the red coloring altogether because it’s only for looks.
 I use and recommend 1/2 teaspoon of gel food coloring.
 You can find gel food coloring in craft stores, some grocery stores, or online.
 (I like Americolor Red Red or Super Red.)
 Liquid coloring is fine in a pinch, but you need more of it for the color to actually show up– around 1 Tablespoon.
 If you’re looking for a natural alternative, use 2 teaspoons of beet powder.
 I’ve done this successfully with my red velvet chocolate chip cookies.
 The color stands out a lot more in cookie dough than in cake batter– and you won’t taste it.